crashoverride777/swifty-ads/README.md

 ### Setup

-Create a setup method and call it as soon as your app launches e.g `AppDelegate` didFinishLaunchingWithOptions.
-This method will also trigger the initial consent flow (GDPR and ATT).
+Create a setup method and call it as soon as your app launches e.g. AppDelegate `didFinishLaunchingWithOptions`.
+This will also trigger the initial consent flow (GDPR and ATT).

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {